concalma/dssim/README.md

     dssim file.png file-modified.png

-Will output something like `0.2341`.
+Will output something like:
+`ssim 0.8345`.
+1 means exactly the same image, <1 (-1 min) is amount of difference.
+`dssim 0.2341`.
 0 means exactly the same image, >0 (unbounded) is amount of difference.

     dssim file.png file-modified.png totally-rad-visualisation.png